Valdes-Tresanco-MS/gmx_MMPBSA/docs/getting-started.md

 [<img src="../assets/logo.svg" height="120" width="240" align="right"/>]()

 # Getting started
-gmx_MMPBSA is a new tool aid to perform end-state free energy calculations based on AMBER's MMPBSA.py with GROMACS files.
+gmx_MMPBSA is a new tool based on AMBER's MMPBSA.py aiming to perform end-state free energy calculations with GROMACS files.

 Most of the documentation below is found in the [Amber manual][1], we will point out what is new or different.